CS257-S25/team-project-d/README.md

 What we did to adress the issue:created get_top_chart.js and compare_chart.js to keep html as just structural things

 Usability Issue: fonts should be consistent
-Page where change was made: project.css
+Page where change was made: project.css, get_top_chart.js, compare_chart.js
-What we did to adress the issue:changed the font of the body in css to make sure all pages have a consistent font
+What we did to adress the issue:changed the font of the body in css to make sure all pages have a consistent font. globally changed the font in both js functions to same font as ecerything else

 Usability Issue: website should be polished and professional; plots should have better labels
 Page where change was made: get_top_chart.js and compare_chart.js